 Vision Care Technology

-Linda Conlin is a licensed optician employed as managing editor of Pro to Pro for 20/20 Magazine Pro to Pro and as a dispensing optician for The Optical Shop at Greenwich Ophthalmology.
-She earned her B.S. degree from Fairfield University, Connecticut.
-She is the editor for the optical news blog Optical News from Optical CEUs and an independent provider of continuing education for opticians.
+Linda Conlin is a licensed optician employed as managing editor for 20/20 Magazine Pro to Pro and as a dispensing optician for The Optical Shop at Greenwich Ophthalmology.
+She earned her B.S. degree from Fairfield University, Fairfield, Connecticut.
+Linda also is an independent provider of continuing education for opticians.
 Linda joined the VCT Advisory Committee to promote education and opportunities for those who want to serve the vision care needs of their communities.
 In her free time, she enjoys reading, home canning, and visiting and researching lighthouses.

-Paula Dowd is the Department Chair for Health & Natural Science at Goodwin College and serves as an ex-officio member of Goodwin’s Vision Care Technology Program.
+Paula Dowd is the Department Chair, for Health and Natural Science at Goodwin College and serves as an ex-officio member of Goodwin College's Vision Care Technology Program.

-Russell Fritz has been a Connecticut licensed optician for many years and is the owner of the Fritz & Hawley Vision Center.
-Russ has been very involved with optical organizations on the state and national levels, and works to advance the profession of opticianry.
+Russell Fritz has been a Connecticut licensed optician for many years and recently retired from Fritz & Hawley Vision Center.
+Russ has been very involved with optical organizations on the state and national level, working to advance the profession of opticianry.

 John Ingriselli is a senior sales representative for Coburn Technologies.
-John has been with Coburn for 25 years, spending more than 22 years in service (tech support, field support, management).
-He knows every aspect of ophthalmic processing (surfacing, coating, AR, finishing) and interacts well with his 3,500 customers.
+He has been with Coburn for 33 years, spending more than 22 years in service (tech support, field support, management).
+John knows every aspect of ophthalmic processing (surfacing, coating, AR, finishing) and interacts well with his 3,500 customers.
 Customers are always first and John continues to do his own installation, training, and service.
-John joined the Advisory Committee to help develop a program where students will get the tools they need to succeed in the ophthalmic industry.
+John joined the Advisory Committee to help develop a program in which students will get the tools they need to succeed in the ophthalmic industry.